 Unlike stocks which use exchanges such as the New York Stock Exchange, forex is traded by a decentralized global network of banks.

 The FX market never sleeps

-*2019 average daily volume from BIS 2019 Triennial FX Report
+*average daily volume from the BIS 2022 Triennial FX Report

 How forex trading works

-Before we dig into the details, let’s take a look at a simplified forex trade.
+Before we dig into the details, let’s take a look at a simplified forex trade as an example.